IARCbioinfo/NGSCheckMate-nf/README.md

 ### Why are some files not included although the are in the intput_folder?
 be careful that if bai files are missing for some bam files, the bam files will be ignored without the workflow returning an error

+### What modifications have been done to the original NGSCheckMate code?
+We provide a modified version of the graph/ngscheckmate2xgmml.R R script from https://github.com/parklab/NGSCheckMate to output graphs in .xgmml format.
+The modifications allow to represent all samples, even those that match, and improve a small glitch in the color palette.

 ## Contributions